AyushRoy2001/WAGF-Fusion/README.md

 # A Wavelet Guided Attention Module for Skin Cancer Classification with Gradient-based Feature Fusion
-This is the official implementation  of "A Wavelet Guided Attention Module for Skin Cancer Classification with Gradient-based Feature Fusion" (ISBI, 2024)
+This is the official implementation  of "A Wavelet Guided Attention Module for Skin Cancer Classification with Gradient-based Feature Fusion" (ISBI 2024).

 ### Overall workflow:
 ![architecture](https://github.com/AyushRoy2001/A-WAVELET-GUIDED-ATTENTION-MODULE-FOR-SKIN-CANCER-CLASSIFICATION-WITH-GRADIENT-BASED-FEATURE-FUSION/assets/94052139/b03ae873-82d1-4fe0-abe8-1a3525e7d8ad)